 CLASS 2 - AMC2 MED.B.035

 (a) Renal disease

 Applicants presenting with renal disease may be assessed as fit if blood pressure is satisfactory and renal function is acceptable.
-The requirement for dialysis is disqualifying.
+Applicants requiring should be assessed as unfit.

 The diagnosis of autosomal dominant polycystic kidney disease requires an OML for class 1 certificate holders.
 Berry aneurysms need to be excluded by means of Magnetic Resonance Angiography and cardiac valve disease (including aortic root dilatation) by means of an echocardiogram.
 Abdominal aortic aneurysm also needs to be excluded.